Transportation within Baltimore FAQ (v14.0 release Jul 2014)

 The Light Rail ticket vending machines do give change, but only in the form of coins.
 If you put in over $1 extra (the machine takes up to $20 bills), you will get the Susan B Anthony and/or Sacajawea dollar coins back instead of bills.
 You can also use major credit cards for the Light Rail ticket vending machines.

 To ride Light Rail direct to Baltimore from BWI, follow the blue-and-white signs throughout the airport to "Public Transit" and the Light Rail station, located at the far end of the airport next to Concourse E, the International Terminal (sorry, Southwest passengers, for the long walk!).
 Proceed through the doors to the railroad platform and turn right.
 You will see two ticket machines.
-The fare one-way to Baltimore is $1.60.
-Insert $1.60 in one of these machines (the machines should accept bills, but in some cases the machines may be only taking change) or insert a major credit card and follow the instructions for a one-way ticket.
-Take the ticket and board the Light Rail vehicle.
+Pay for your ticket and board the Light Rail vehicle.
 Once it departs, the trip to the Baltimore Convention Center Station should take about 35 minutes.

 If you plan to ride Light Rail or buses more than once that day (say, to your hotel first, and then back to the BCC), we recommend you purchase a $3.50 Day Pass.
 It's good on all MTA buses, subway, and light rail all day long.
 It expires at the end of the night (MTA defines the end of the night as 3:00 AM).

 If you are going directly to Otakon, you want to get off at the Baltimore Convention Center station (surprise!).
 You should arrive here approximately 30 minutes after leaving BWI.
-While en route, you will pass over a very long and high bridge that passes over a body of water and under Interstate 95.
-After this bridge, the train will pass through one station next to the Ravens Football Stadium (M&T Bank Stadium/Hamburg Street Stop), then into a station next to the Oriole Park at Camden Yards called Camden Station.
-This latter station is also a railroad station serving commuter trains.
-At this point, the BCC will be visible ahead on the train&rsquos right.
+You will eventually pass by M&T Bank Stadium and Camden Yards on the left.
+At this point, the Hilton will be on your left and BCC will be on the right.
 Get up and prepare to detrain, taking your luggage with you.
-A minute later, the train will stop (having pulled forward only several hundred feet) at the Convention Center stop.
+The Convention Center stop will be right at the corner of Pratt St. and Howard St. – again, the Hilton will be on the left and the BCC on the right.
 Get off when the doors open.
 To open the doors, you must press the green circular button that's recessed in a bright-yellow casing.
 You must also do this to request a stop as well.
 The BCC is that big concrete and glass monstrosity across the street.
 Carefully cross the street to get to it.
 The Pratt Street Lobby entrance is approximately 120 feet from the stop.

 There is also a "Super Shuttle" (you've probably seen them at airports before) that runs from the airport to wherever.
 This, however, is a bit more expensive: $22 single and round trip for 1st person, $12 for more than 1 person.
 Between 9:00 AM and 2:00 AM, go to the Ground Transportation desk (BWI lower level) and ask for help; otherwise call 888-826-2700 and set up a reservation.
 You may need to call from your hotel in order to make sure they stop to pick you up for your return: call 888-826-2700 or, better yet, ask your hotel concierge.